Protect Your Credit with These 15 Online Shopping Safety Tips

 Always use a credit card.
 There are more than 9.9 million incidents of identity theft each year.
 But the good news is if you are using a credit card for shopping online, you are only liable for fraud or unauthorized use up to $50.
 Skip the debit card, bank account transactions, cash, checks, and money orders.

 Use a card with extra protection.
 Many cards offer advanced protection plus perks for shopping.
-Chase Freedom lets you easily dispute a charge online and offers free account alerts for any suspicious charges.
-Plus, earn five percent cash back while shopping online at Lowe’s, Kohl’s, Amazon, Zappos, Starbucks stores, and select department stores during the established quarter.
+The Chase Freedom Flex℠ Card lets you easily dispute a charge online and offers free account alerts for any suspicious charges.
+Plus, earn 5% cash back in Q4 2020 shopping online at Walmart.
 Also, the Discover It Card has US–based fraud specialists monitoring your account at all times along with giving you your FICO credit score every month on your statement to let you monitor your credit.
 As an added bonus, the card offers five percent cash back on shopping at furniture stores, home improvement stores, department stores and Bed, Bath & Beyond at various times.

 Get a temporary card number.
 Use a one-time credit card number.
 For example, Bank of America offers ShopSafe, which gives you a 16-digit temporary account number, expiration date, and security code to shop with to keep your personal number safe.